 "Who through faith subdued kingdoms, wrought righteousness, obtained promises, stopped the mouths of lions, quenched the violence of fire, escaped the edge of the sword, out of weakness were made strong, waxed valiant in fight, turned to flight the armies of aliens.
 Women received their dead raised to life again: and others were tortured, not accepting deliverance; that they might obtain a better resurrection" (Heb.11:33-35 KJV).

 Is one resurrection better than another?
-When we review the rewards and opportunities that are offered to those who will participate in the first resurrection, it can be seen that, the first resurrection is far better than the others.
+When we review the rewards and opportunities offered to those who will participate in the first resurrection, it can be seen that the first resurrection is far better than the others.

 The entire eleventh chapter of Hebrews chronicles the lives of many righteous individuals who lived and died in obedience to God.
-Verse 35 states that these people obeyed God in order to obtain a better resurrection.
+These individuals obeyed God in order to obtain a better resurrection.

 "And having obtained witness through faith, these did not obtain the promise, God having foreseen something better concerning us, that they should not be perfected apart from us" (Heb.11:39-40 Para.).
 See also Heb.11:13; 1.Cor.15:51-54; 1.Thes.4:13-15.

 The scriptures tell us that the transformation to perfection will occur during the time of the first resurrection.
 In verses 39-40 of Hebrews, chapter 11, the writer refers to the sacrifice of Christ through whom all (including those who lived before Christ) are justified and made worthy of immortality.
 The reason why these righteous individuals have not been perfected (i.e., made immortal) is that all of the elect will be perfected (made immortal) at the same time.